 The Currie Cup is one of the oldest domestic competitions in rugby history and it kick’s off next month.
-The South African Rugby Union is touting a shortened format as providing more action – and viewers – for the century old competition.
-Fans are lobbing a lot of criticism their way because of this.
-The competition’s history is stellar, the present remains to be seen and the future now relatively uncertain.
+The South African Rugby Union (SARU) is touting a ‘shortened format’ as providing more action – and viewers – for the century old competition.
+Although, fans are lobbing a lot of criticism their way because of this, but there is no doubt the competition’s history is stellar.

 The Currie Cup – Historically Speaking

-As winning in the Pro 14 will be their top priority, the Cheetahs unintentionally undermine the quality of the Currie Cup.
-Another point of view is that it strengthens the Union, allowing for less experienced players to step into the limelight.
+As winning and performing in the Guinness Pro 14 will be their top priority, it has in an unintentional way, undermined the quality of the Currie Cup squad.
+Another point of view though is, that it strengthens the Union, allowing for less experienced players to step into the limelight.

-As an example of the Cheetahs’ problems, in week 3 of the Currie Cup the Cheetahs play the Sharks at home.
-However, they also play Munster at Thomond Park in Ireland one hour later in the Pro 14’s opening round.
+As an example of the Cheetahs’ problems, in week three of the 2018 Currie Cup, the Cheetahs play the Sharks at home.
+However, they also play Munster at Thomond Park in Ireland one week later, in the Pro 14’s opening round.
 Safe to say they won’t keep their best guys in South Africa for the Sharks match.
-If this kind of scheduling conflicts continue, it will be a long time before the Cheetahs’ display the Currie Cup in Bloemfontein again.
+If this kind of scheduling conflicts continue, it will be a long time before the Free State Cheetahs’ display the Currie Cup in Bloemfontein again.

 Exodus of Players from South Africa